kaaengine/kaa/docs/reference/nodes.rst

 * :class:`physics.SpaceNode` - a container node to simulate the physical environment.
 * :class:`physics.BodyNode` - a physical node which can have hitbox nodes.
 Can interact with other BodyNodes.
 Must be a direct child of SpaceNode.
 Can have zero or more Hitbox Nodes.
-* :class:`physics.HitboxNode` - defines an area that will collide, and allows wiring up your own collision handler function.
+* :class:`physics.HitboxNode` - defines an area that can collide with other hitboxes, and allows wiring up your own collision handler function.
 Hitbox Node must be a child node of a BodyNode.
 * :class:`fonts.TextNode` - a node used to render text on the screen.

 For your game's actual objects such as Player, Enemy, Bullet, etc. we recommend writing classes that inherit from the Node class (or BodyNode if you want the object to utilize :doc:`kaaengine's physics features </reference/physics>`).

 .. class:: Node(position=Vector(0,0), rotation=0, scale=Vector(1, 1), z_index=0, color=Color(0,0,0,0), sprite=None, shape=None, origin_alignment=Alignment.center, lifetime=None, transition=None, visible=True)